Rogers Centre™ and the Toronto Blue Jays™ are committed to identifying, removing and preventing barriers to accessibility and inclusion.

 For information on our strategy to identify, prevent, and remove accessibility barriers, take a look at the Rogers Centre and Toronto Blue Jays Multi-Year Accessibility Plan.

-For information on our accessibility policies and procedures, contact our Fan Services team by phone at 416-341-1000 or by email at email@example.com.
+Information on our accessibility policies and procedures including those related to service animals, support persons and training can be obtained by contacting Fan Services team by phone at 416-341-1000 or by email at firstname.lastname@example.org.

 Rogers Centre accessible seating areas are located at the top of standard seating sections.
 Chairs are provided for companions who do not require a wheelchair spot.
 The following are the accessible seating sections at Rogers Centre (subject to event-related sightline restrictions and any ticket availability):

 Additional accessible seating areas may be in use for specific events, as determined on an event-by-event basis.

 Accessible Seating - Ticket Information

 Rogers Centre accessible seating is reserved exclusively for guests with accessible needs and their companions.
 All persons attending baseball games and other events at the stadium require an admission ticket, including those accompanying guests with accessible needs.